legumeinfo/website-ui-specs/grin-data-explorer/README.md

 </details>

 ## Input
+  - Limited search to choosen GRIN accessions
+    - Text box for choosen GRIN accessions
-  -
+    - Same input as below
   - Search all GRIN accessions
     - Select at least one trait
     - Select value of trait
       - Use a range slider if the trait value is digital (numerical)
       - Use a multi select dropdown if the trait value is a character (alphbetical)
-  - Limited search to choosen GRIN accessions
-    -

 ### Mockup